PR & VIDEO CONTENT MANAGER

 It doesn’t matter if he doesn’t actually own the email address since the SMTP server won’t bother verifying it.

-However, if the person who received the email replied, then the reply would go in the inbox of the real owner of the address, not the malicious hacker.
+However, if the person who received the email replied, then the reply would go to the inbox of the real owner of the address, not the malicious hacker.
 That doesn’t matter much to the spoofer, as long as you click the link or do the action requested in the initial email.

-How to Spot Spoofed Emails
+How to Detect Spoofed Emails

-Check the sender’s name and address
+Check the sender’s email address and name

 Gmail users can look at send-by, signed-by, and encryption fields